 Like anyone, the deepest things I have to offer come from my wounds.
 Some people sacrifice their true selves to fit into society but I did the opposite.
 I isolated myself from human connections in order to preserve my weirdness, sensitivity and inherent connection.
 I found friends in birds, allies in trees, and teachers in tadpoles.
-In lacking belonging amongst people I found belonging in something that will never reject us, the earth which created us, feeds us and holds us tenderly every day.
+I found belonging in something that will never reject us, the earth which created us, feeds us and holds us tenderly every day.
 My heart is so full of love for that essence of life which runs through all that’s alive.

 I’ve spent much of my life honing the skills of invisibility and awareness as a strategy for feeling safe.
-I kept a wide angle vision for any sign of danger or emotional charge, but I also got to know which birds flicked just out of sight, and the wild beauty of seeing the whole world in movement at once.
+This wide angle vision I developed also had the huge gift of letting me see which birds flicked just out of sight, and the wild beauty of seeing the whole world in movement at once.
 I got acquainted with the invisible realms, and its language.
 I can feel the stories in the world behind every object and being, and I can translate the ones that speak to me through art.
 Creativity is always at my finger tips, and I can easily pull from it songs, stories, paintings and new ways of thinking.

 My offering have come alive in various forms: workshops at primitive skills gatherings, home-learner programs, family outdoor programs, adult creativity workshops, and community grief rituals.
 My deep connection with nature, ancestors and the mythic world finds voice in my art, music and poetry.